Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @wintershillwine

-Known for its outstanding wines and hospitality, Winter’s Hill Estate is a remarkable winery to visit in the Willamette Valley.
-It’s surrounded by fields and forests, as well as an abundance of wildlife, which provides a natural and charming backdrop.
+Known for its outstanding wines and hospitality, Winter’s Hill Estate is a remarkable winery to visit in the Dundee Hills.
+It’s surrounded by fields and forests, as well as an abundance of wildlife, providing a natural and charming backdrop.

 Winter’s Hill Estate 2